NordicPlayground/Thingy52-IOTA-Data-Marketplace-nRF-Connect-Desktop/README.md

-Since *nRF Connect* expects local apps in `$HOME/.nrfconnect-apps/local` (Linux/macOS) or `%USERPROFILE%/.nrfconnect-apps/local` (Windows) directory, make sure your repository is cloned or linked there.
+Since *nRF Connect* expects local apps in `$HOME/.nrfconnect-apps/local` (Linux/macOS) or `%USERPROFILE%/.nrfconnect-apps/local` (Windows) directory, make sure the repository is cloned or linked there.

 ## Dependencies

-To build this project you will need to install the following tools:
+To build this project the following tools must be installed.

 * Node.js (>=6.9)
 * npm (>=5.6.0)